ByzantineFailure/pico-wifi/README.md

 Things I came across when building this, and general notes:

+* If your `adhoc_password` is less than 8 chars, it won't meet the minimum required for WPA auth and your AP won't work
+* My Pico W seemed unable to connect to a 5 GHz wifi network.
+2.4 GHz worked just fine.
 * If you're having trouble determining what's up, try setting the `log_level` parameter to `pico_wifi.LOG_DEBUG` to get more information.
 * After a successful connnection to a network, the Pico will not actually accept new credentials for that same network.
 You'll have to remove power from the device to get it to accept new credentials.
 * There is a mysterious status that can be returned from `status()` on the WLAN interface with a value of `2`.
 This is between `network.STAT_CONNECTING` and `network.STAT_GOT_IP`.
 This library handles this case, but uh... watch out for that.